grant-nations/machine_learning_fall_23/README.md

 ---

+# Average Perceptron Functions

+The `average_perception.py` module in `Perceptron/AveragePerceptron` implements the following functions:

+1. `train(X: npt.NDArray, y: npt.NDArray, r: float, epochs: int)`

+   Trains an average perceptron

+     - `X`: The training examples.
+     - `Y`: The training labels.
+     - `r`: The learning rate.
+     - `epochs`: The number of epochs to perform

+2. `predict(x: npt.ArrayLike, a: npt.ArrayLike)`

+   Predicts the value of `x` using averaged perceptron.

+    - `x`: The `x` value.
+    - `w`: The averaged weight vector

+## Usage

+Examples of how to use these functions can be found in the `predict_bank_notes.py` file.

+---

+# Standard Perceptron Functions

+The `perception.py` module in `Perceptron/StandardPerceptron` implements the following functions:

+1. `train(X: npt.NDArray, y: npt.NDArray, r: float, epochs: int)`

+   Trains a standard perceptron

+     - `X`: The training examples.
+     - `Y`: The training labels.
+     - `r`: The learning rate.
+     - `epochs`: The number of epochs to perform

+2. `predict(x: npt.ArrayLike, w: npt.ArrayLike)`

+   Predicts the value of `x` using weighted perceptron.

+    - `x`: The `x` value.
+    - `w`: The weight vector

+## Usage

+Examples of how to use these functions can be found in the `predict_bank_notes.py` file.

+---

+# Voted Perceptron Functions

+The `voted_perception.py` module in `Perceptron/VotedPerceptron` implements the following functions:

+1. `train(X: npt.NDArray, y: npt.NDArray, r: float, epochs: int)`

+   Trains a voted perceptron

+     - `X`: The training examples.
+     - `Y`: The training labels.
+     - `r`: The learning rate.
+     - `epochs`: The number of epochs to perform

+2. `predict(x: npt.ArrayLike, w_arr: List[npt.ArrayLike], counts: List[int])`

+   Predicts the value of `x` using voted perceptron.

+    - `x`: The `x` value.
+    - `w_arr`: List of weight vectors
+    - `counts`: List of counts for each weight vector

+## Usage

+Examples of how to use these functions can be found in the `predict_bank_notes.py` file.

+---

-# Homework 3 Execution Guide
+# Homework 4 Execution Guide

-The `run.sh` script is designed to automate the execution of Python scripts related to homework 3.
+The `run.sh` script is designed to automate the execution of Python scripts related to homework 4.
 Follow the steps below to run the script:

 ## Instructions

 1. **Clone the Repository**

-   Clone or download the repository for homework 2.
+   Clone or download the repository.

    ```
    git clone https://github.com/grant-nations/machine_learning_fall_23.git